 Got cranberries?
 Oh yeah…lately, they’ve become quite popular in Germany during the holiday season.
-I happened to find a couple of baskets and decided to dress up my holiday Rolauden meal with a classic German Linzer Torte for dessert…of course, with my own twist.
-Lutz’s mom used to make this every winter holiday, and it was one of my favorites since this can be made with no gluten.
+I found a couple of baskets and decided to dress up my holiday Rolauden meal with a classic German Linzer Torte for dessert…of course, with my own twist.
+Lutz’s mom used to make this every winter holiday, and it was one of my favorites since this can be made gluten-free.
 I hope I have made her proud with my version!

-I’m hoping you give it a try and make this one of your holiday treats!
+I hope you try it and make this one of your holiday treats!

 Cranberry Linzer Torte

 - 4-5 cups fresh cranberries (and/or a combo of fresh or frozen mixed berries)

 - 1 to 1-1/2 cups coconut sugar (taste during cooking before adding the 1/2 extra cup)

 - 1Tbsp.
 Finely grated fresh orange zest

 - 2 Tbsp fresh orange of lemon juice